Michael Strong: Chekhov film

 Paul Newman was impressed by Strong's performance of a one-act Anton Chekhov monologue at the Actors Studio in 1959, and cast him in a starring role in a short film based on a Chekhov play of the same name, On the Harmfulness of Tobacco.
 The 25-minute film, which was shot in five days at the Orpheum, then a Yiddish theater, on the Lower East Side. was only given a short release at theaters in New York and Los Angeles.
 At its release, a brief New York Times review called it a “top-flight, one-man tour de force by Michael Strong.”
 It has been described as a "lost masterpiece."

 Strong was regarded as an "actor's actor" by co-stars such as Kirk Douglas and Karl Malden.
 The Forward, in recounting the film in 2017, said "it’s hard not to wonder if he might have joined their ranks if this film had been released."
 In January 1962, Newman took his name off the film and declined to work on obtaining distribution, which crushed Strong.
 Newman told biographer Daniel O'Brien, "I did that as an exercise for myself...
 I did it to see whether I could handle a camera and direct actors."
 Newman "didn't think it had turned out that well."
 The film was shown in 2017 at Lincoln Center for the first time since 1962.

-Personal life
+Personal life and death

 His first wife was Theda Kropf, a fellow acting student at Brooklyn College who became a kindergarten teacher.
 She and Strong taught theater at Camp Unity, an interracial summer camp for adults in Wingdale, New York.
 They divorced in 1966.
 His second wife was actress Diane Shalet, who was an actress and intern with the Lincoln Center troupe.
 He had two children with Kropf: Paul and Ellen Strong.

 Strong died of stomach cancer in Los Angeles, California, on September 17, 1980, aged 62.